-Value protection is another death benefit that you can add to your annuity.
+Value protection is an alternative death benefit that you can add to your annuity.
 It allows you to protect all or part of the pension fund used to purchase your annuity.
 It does this by returning a lump sum to your estate if you (or if selected, your spouse or partner) die without having received the pre-selected protected portion of your original pension pot less any income already received.
-Adding value protection to your annuity will mean your annuity income will be lower than it would have been if you chose not to add any protection.

 To find out more about value protection have a look at our ‘Frequently asked questions’ and view the answer to the question ‘What is value protection?’.